sealmove/nimitai/README.md

 ```
 1
 ```

-### How does it work?
-- [npeg](https://github.com/zevv/npeg) is used to parse the `.ksy` file (special thanks to [zevv](https://github.com/zevv) for this awesome library ❤️).
-- The KSY AST is used to generate a procedure for parsing a file into a structured Nim object.
+## Internals
+When `generateParser` gets called:
+  - An import statement for the *__runtime library__* is generated.
+  - The `.ksy` file gets parsed into a single object representing the file type (with [npeg)](https://github.com/zevv/npeg)
+  - For the file type and for each of its subtypes recursively, the following are generated:
+    - a type declaration
+    - a parsing procedure
+    - a destructor

-*everything is done at compile-time*
+*Everything is done at compile-time*

-### What does it bring to the table?
-Up until now there is no library in any programming language for parsing an arbitary file.
-If a library for your specific format does not exist in your language, you have to create it.
-This can either be done **by hand** or by using a **file parser generator** like [Kaitai Struct](https://kaitai.io/) or if your format is relatively simple, serialization programs like [Protocol Buffers](https://developers.google.com/protocol-buffers) can work too.

-Nimitai does away with all this machinary!
-The advantages are several:
-- Zero dependence on external compiler tools
-- Each time you change the `.ksy` file, the parser is automatically recompiled along with your project
-- Better quality of generated code since it's done on AST level

-*this allows for better and easier integration of parsers into your project*

-### Will a `.ksy` file found in [Kaitai Struct Collection Gallery](https://formats.kaitai.io/) work as is?
+## Will a `.ksy` file found in [Kaitai Struct Collection Gallery](https://formats.kaitai.io/) work as is?
-Mostly yes.
-The official KSY grammar will be supported 100%.
+**YES**.
+The official KSY grammar is supported 100%.
-However, nimitai might have different defaults for using Nim constructs; for example:
-- Nim expressions instead of Kaitai Struct expressions
-- Nim types instead of Kaitai Struct types
+Alternatively, nimitai can be set to accept Nim expressions and types instead of Kaitai Struct ones.

-*you will be able to toggle these*
+*Toggling this setting will be described in future documentation*

-### Notes
+## Notes
 NimVM on [devel](https://github.com/nim-lang/Nim/tree/devel) uses a 16bit address space which doesn't suffice for this project.
 Zevv tweaked NimVM so that its registers' size can change easily.
 Using [zevv's fork](https://github.com/zevv/Nim/tree/zevv-vmrework) you can run this project already.
-Hopefully his changes will be merged soon.
+[Araq](https://github.com/Araq) likes the idea so I expect his changes to be merged soon.